arifakkas/EasyRef-SE302Project/README.md

 We are thankful for any bug reports or other feedback.
 If you have ideas for new features you want to be included in EasyRef, [send us an email](utkuyuri@gmail.com)!
-If you need support in using EasyRef, please read [the documentation](bizim requirementslerin linkleri)! first.